First reading of the Draft Act on Amendments to the Health Insurance Act and the Occupational Health and Safety Act (717 SE)

 The first reading of Bill 717 was concluded.

-The deadline for submitting amendments was set for October 22nd at 5:15 p.m.
+The deadline for the submission of proposed amendments was set as October 22nd at 5:15 PM.

 Most Active Speaker